AlexsLemonade/OpenScPCA-analysis/README.md

 - Characterize the ScPCA data with analyses such as labeling cell types or identifying recurrent cell states in multiple tumor types

-- Work on open and collaborative analyses.
+- Work on open and collaborative analyses

-- Build consensus around usage, strengths, and pitfalls of methods and their application to pediatric cancer data.
+- Build consensus around usage, strengths, and pitfalls of methods and their application to pediatric cancer data

 - Improve the utility of the ScPCA data for the research community by generating new data representations (e.g., integrated objects)

 ### Platform and Language

 The primary platform for the project is Linux, and we're best able to support analyses written in R and Python.
 The documentation and analyses modules cater to Linux and Mac platforms, and the above languages.